 The columns present throughout the main floor today are original from 1907.
 The decorative capitals at the top of the columns and crests were originally gold, with coloured details.
 During the renovation that took place in the 1980s, the columns and crests were whitewashed to look more neutral.
 The second floor crests and relief along the walls and windows were retouched in their original colours.
 These artistic details are also being carefully preserved.

 During the fall of 2017, the most significant library renovations began in earnest.
-Priorities of this major project include the following:
+Priorities of this major project included:

-- Providing inspirational study and learning spaces for both quiet individual study and rooms for group work.
+- Providing inspirational study and learning spaces for both quiet study and rooms for group work.

-- Increasing seating capacity and access to electrical outlets, (the goal is to create 60% more places to sit, and increase electrical outlets by 40%-allowing students to charge their devices).
+- Increasing seating capacity and access to electrical outlets, (the goal was to create 60% more seating, and increase electrical outlets by 40%-allowing students to charge their devices).

 - Designing teaching and flexible collaborative spaces thereby improving the student experience.
-An Information Literacy Lab will be added to help librarians teach students how to navigate library resources when doing research.
+An Information Literacy Lab would be added to help librarians teach students how to navigate library resources when doing research.

-- Upgrading library infrastructure and ventilation systems: better airflow and lighting is a must as conditions in the summer are hot and humid, which is uncomfortable for users and can damage the book collection.
-Improved lighting will ensure an optimal studying/reading environment.
+- Upgrading library infrastructure and ventilation systems: improved airflow was a must due to hot and humid summers, that can damage book collections.
+Improved lighting would ensure an optimal studying/reading environment.

-- Enhancing technological infrastructure, giving access to relevant, current technology.
+- Enhancing the technological infrastructure, giving access to relevant, current technology.

-The primary vision for the library is to promote critical thinking and lifelong learning.
-The renovations will breathe new life into this classic building while also rendering it fully accessible at every level with a central elevator.
+The primary vision for the library remains to promote critical thinking and lifelong learning.
+The renovations are bringing new life into this classic building while also rendering it fully accessible at every level with a central elevator.

 Extensive demolition was necessary, bringing the building back to its original structure.
-The work is in full swing with Germano Construction at the helm.
+The work is nearing completion with Germano Construction at the helm.

 Point of interest: